f/omelette/README.md

 omelette`github ${['pull', 'push']} ${['origin', 'upstream']} ${['master', 'develop']}`.init()
 ```

-And you are almost done!
-The output will be like this:
+...and you are almost done!
+The output will look like this:

 <img src="https://raw.github.com/f/omelette/master/resources/omelette-new.gif?v1" width="640">

 ## Quick Start

-Implementing omelette is very easy.
+Implementing omelette is very easy:

 ```javascript
 import * as omelette from 'omelette';